Mark Caguioa: National team career

-Caguioa was named in the RP Training Pool for future international competitions.
+In 2005, Caguioa was named in the RP Training Pool.
 He participated in several exhibition games against the Iranian National Team and the NBL's Sydney Kings in mid-2005, where he impressed the latter team's coach by scoring 27 points.
-He has also played in the 2005 FIBA Asia Champions Cup held in the Philippines, in which his team finished fifth.
+He has also played in the 2005 FIBA Asia Champions Cup held in the Philippines, in which his team finished fifth, the Philippines' highest finish since 1997.
 He averaged 19.8 points and 3.4 rebounds per game in that tournament.